Chaklader/Spring-Web-Dev/README.md

 		An Operations Model For Micro-services

-		Building Micro-services With Spring Cloud And Netflix Oss, Part 1
+		Building Micro-services With Spring Cloud And Netflix OSS - I

-		Building Micro-services With Spring Cloud And Netflix Oss, Part 2
+		Building Micro-services With Spring Cloud And Netflix OSS - II

 		Building Micro-services, Part 3.
 Secure Api's With Oauth 2.0